HBRS-SDP/ws23-feedback-pouring/README.md

 # ws23-feedback-pouring
-Pouring the liquid/cereals in Kinnova arm with force estimation feedback
+Pouring the liquid/cereals using Kinnova arm with force estimation feedback